cirosantilli/linux-cheat/net/README.md

 You must enter the IP address of your router.
 This is fixed and supplied by the router manufacturer.

 You must then enter a username and a password.
 A default will be supplied by the manufacturer, such as `admin` `admin`, or `admin` `password`.
 This can be changed once you logged in.

-##routing table
+##Routing table

-Great lan routing example: <http://en.wikipedia.org/wiki/Default_gateway>
+Great LAN routing example: <http://en.wikipedia.org/wiki/Default_gateway>

 Routing tables say: if the request should go to a given network, send it to a given interface.

-0.0.0.0 is the default if no other is found
+`0.0.0.0` is the default if no other is found.

-Routers have two interfaes each: inside and outside
+Routers have two interfaces each: inside and outside.

 #ifconfig

-Network InterFace configuration
+Network InterFace configuration tool.

-Includes stuff like IPs, subnet masks, MAC, etc
+Includes stuff like IPs, subnet masks, MAC, etc.

 Good source: <http://www.thegeekstuff.com/2009/03/ifconfig-7-examples-to-configure-network-interface/>